What’s the weather like on Baikal lake? / When to come? / What are the seasons?

 Most of the activities can be done at the lake.
-You can go in for hiking, biking, camping, mountain climbing, fishing, ice-skating etc. Meanwhile, the context of the wild and untouched Baikal nature turns these activities to be something really fresh.
-Very popular among the locals’ winter activities such as skiing, dog-sledging, ice-fishing, ice-diving, the Siberian banya.
+You can go in for hiking, biking, camping, mountain climbing, fishing, ice-skating, etc. Meanwhile, the context of the wild and untouched Baikal nature turns these activities to be something really fresh.
+Very popular among the locals’ winter activities such as skiing, dog-sledding, ice-fishing, ice-diving, the Siberian banya.

-April and the beginning of May is a not desirable time to go to the lake as it starts to melt and roads around the lake might be blocked with the tons of dirt.
+April and the beginning of May is a not desirable time to go to the lake as it starts to melt and roads around the lake might be blocked with tons of dirt.
 The end of May and the beginning of June is a perfect time if you want to feel like an explorer.
-The lake is deserted, most of the tourists are still afraid of the cool days and you can be the only traveller for some kilometres.
+The lake is deserted, most of the tourists are still afraid of the cool days and you can be the only traveler for some kilometers.